let go of my need to control and allow the Universe to do her own thing.” ~ Gabrielle Bernstein

 A Change in Plans:

-When I started my journey as a yoga teacher I thought I’d found my calling.
+When I started my journey as a yoga teacher training I thought I’d found my calling.
 I worked many jobs with children before, and was ready for something new.
 Yoga had been a long-time passion of mine and I dreamt of a life as a full-time yoga teacher leading group and private classes, hosting workshops, and growing a yoga YouTube channel.
 Everything I manifested started happening and it was really exciting.
 However, there was still a nagging feeling deep inside which told me there was something missing.
 Moreover, many blockages started to pop up, making it challenging to progress in my plans as a full-time yoga teacher.
 That’s when I decided to begin researching 300 hour teacher training courses abroad.

 I had fantasized about traveling to Peru for a long time; so in my research, I instantly connected with everything I read about SYI’s 300 hour teacher training in Peru.
 I signed up for the program 7 months in advance, and began doing everything I could to prepare for this transformative experience.
 What I didn’t know then, is that in those 7 months my plans for being a full-time yoga teacher would change completely.